horatium/tracker/README.md

 a small tracking service that receives data from a GPS tracker device.

 In the beginning of a track, it requests a route to be created, then continuously populates it with data points (WGS84 coordinates).
 Eventually a request to calculate the length of the route is made.
+There is an additional endpoint that returns the longest route of the day.

+To see all the available endpoints go to the homepage http://localhost:5000.

 ### System requirements